clarklindev/react-swagfinger-components-classbased/README.md

 - Use any database/datastore
 - Use any backend technology/framework that is appropriate for the position you are applying for
 - Use any UI technology/framework that is appropriate for the position you are applying for

-## Assumptions

-- Login/logout is not required
-- c:\Users\clark\AppData\Roaming\npm\ is added to system path
-- npm install -g firebase-tools
-- user is logged-in to firebase for cloud functions (cmd: firebase login)
-- firebase init (has been called)
-- firebase deploy (functions have been deployed)

 ---